arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusMessaging-VS2012/HOL.md

 <a name="Ex1Verification"></a>
 #### Verification ####

-You now launch the updated application in the Windows Azure compute emulator to verify that you can create a Queue, send messages to a specific Queue and also receive messages from a Queue.
+You now launch the updated application in the Microsoft Azure compute emulator to verify that you can create a Queue, send messages to a specific Queue and also receive messages from a Queue.

 1. In **Visual Studio**, configure the cloud project **UsingQueues** as the StartUp Project.
 To do this, in the **Solution Explorer**, right-click on **UsingQueues** and then select **Set as StartUp Project**.